qwertie/ungglish/index.md

 ### Few synonyms ###

 English has many, many synonyms, which are removed from English.
 For example, "big" and "large"; "huge", "humongous", "collossal", "gargantuan", "enormous", "massive", an so on; "happen" and "occur"; "choose", "decide", "select" and "pick"; "hit", "smack", "slam" and "slap".

-Usually, the most common synonym is kept and the less common ones are removed.
-If two words are used at similar rates, usually the shorter word is kept (e.g big and small are kept; large and little are deleted).
+Usually, the most common synonym is kept and the less common ones are removed, but the decision can also be influenced by

+- word length (shorter is better): big and small are kept; large and little are deleted
+- how a word is used in English to make compound words (a word is more likely to be kept if it participates in more compound words in English):
+- by how much the spelling of the word must change in Ungglish (less change is better).

 ### No irregular past or plural ###